-Although recent case studies have corroborated the presence of embedded convection in WCBs (Rasp et al., 2016; Crespo and Posselt, 2016; Flaounas et al., 2016, 2018; Oertel et al., 2019), several major issues are still uncertain: (i) Where and how 105 often is convection generally embedded in the WCB ascent region? (ii) How variable is the strength of embedded convection in WCBs? (iii) Does WCB-embedded convection consistently form coherent PV dipoles with the negative pole in vicinity to the upper-level jet (as shown in the previous case study by Oertel et al., 2020)?
+Although recent case studies have corroborated the presence of embedded convection in WCBs (Rasp et al., 2016; Crespo and Posselt, 2016; Flaounas et al., 2016, 2018; Oertel et al., 2019), several major issues are still uncertain: (i) where and how often is convection generally embedded in the WCB ascent region? (ii) How variable is the strength of embedded convection in WCBs? (iii) Does WCB-embedded convection consistently form coherent PV dipoles with the negative pole in the vicinity of the upper-level jet (as shown in the previous case study by Oertel et al., 2020)?

 While the first point requires a climatological analysis of embedded convection, here we specifically address the variable strength and dynamical signatures of embedded convection in a specific WCB.
-The aim of this detailed WCB case study

-- 110 is two-fold: On the one hand, we corroborate the concept of embedded convection in WCBs and identify WCB-embedded convection with differing strengths based on rare airborne radar observations of a WCB and online trajectories in a convection-permitting simulation.
-On the other hand, we systematically analyse the characteristics and the PV signature associated with (i) intense and (ii) moderate WCB-embedded convection.
-Therefore, we investigate the WCB associated with the surface cyclone and upper-level PV cutoff Sanchez that occurred during the North Atlantic Waveguide and Downstream Impact EXperiment - 115 (NAWDEX, Schäfler et al., 2018) field campaign.
+The aim of this detailed WCB case study is two-fold: on the one hand, we corroborate the concept of embedded convection in WCBs and identify WCBembedded convection with differing strengths based on rare airborne radar observations of a WCB and online trajectories in a convection-permitting simulation.
+On the other hand, we systematically analyze the characteristics and the PV signature associated with (i) intense and (ii) moderate WCBembedded convection.
+Therefore, we investigate the WCB associated with the surface cyclone and upper-level PV cutoff Sanchez that occurred during the North Atlantic Waveguide and Downstream Impact Experiment (NAWDEX, Schäfler et al., 2018) field campaign.